LIFE IN PREHISTORIC ENGLAND

 At the same time the early farmers mined flint for making tools.
 They dug shafts, some of them 15 metres (50 feet) deep.
 They used deer antlers as picks and oxen shoulder blades as shovels.
 They also made pottery vessels but they still wore clothes made from skins.
 They erected simple wooden huts to live in.

 Moreover the early farmers made elaborate tombs for their dead.
 They dug burial chambers then lined them with wood or stone.
-Over them they created mounds of earth called barrows.
-Although stone was easily available they made mounds of stones called cairns.
+Over them, they created mounds of earth called barrows.
 Some of these barrows still survive.

 After 2,500 BC a new culture had spread across England.
 The inhabitants are known as the Beaker People because of the pottery beakers they made.
 They were bell shaped and were often decorated with bone or cords.
 However it is not known if the Beaker People were a new race who migrated to England from Europe or if the people of England simply adopted a new culture.

 At any rate by 2,000 BC English society was changed by the invention of Bronze.
 Metal artefacts appeared in England as early as 2,700 BC although it is believed they were imported.
 By about 2,000 BC bronze was being made in England.

 Bronze is made of 9 parts copper and one part tin.
 It is, of course, harder than stone and provided more efficient tools and weapons.
 The Bronze Age people also rode horses and they were the first people in England to weave cloth.
 Bronze age women held their hair with bone pins and they wore crescent shaped necklaces.

 In the late Bronze Age (1,000 BC-650 BC) forts were built on hills so warfare was, it seems, becoming common.
 This may have been because the population was rising and fertile land was becoming harder to obtain.